 This essay by Friedrich Engels is dated March 18, 1891, the 20th anniversary of the Paris Commune.
-It was published as an introduction to a new edition of The Civil War in France, a contemporary account and analysis of the Paris Commune, written by Karl Marx and delivered by him as addresses to the International Workingmen’s Association from May 1870 to June 1871.
+It was published as an introduction to a new edition of The Civil War in France, a contemporary account and analysis of the Paris Commune, written by Karl Marx and delivered by him in multiple talks to the International Workingmen’s Association from May 1870 to June 1871.
 Engels concludes: “Do you want to know what this dictatorship looks like?
 Look at the Paris Commune.
 That was the Dictatorship of the Proletariat.”

 On the 20th Anniversary of the Paris Commune